 When it comes to low clearance bridges and overpasses, we never cease to be amazed at how some professional truck drivers think they can outsmart them or squeeze underneath them anyway.

-Being involved in an "under blunder" of this kind is a preventable accident and the kind that helps you lose a truck driving job really fast.
 So, here is an overview of the subject and information about how to watch out for and avoid problems.

-You're a professional.
 You're supposed to know well in advance of going under an overpass whether or not your truck has the clearance to do so safely.

 Many large roads (particularly interstate and U.S. roads) in the USA have overpasses with more than enough space for commercial motor vehicles to safely pass under.

-This is a photo of a low clearance sign, telling drivers that the height is 11'7" tall.
+See here a photo of a low clearance sign, telling drivers that the height is 11'7" tall.

 We will be the first to admit that there are some roads (even some interstates and toll roads) where only a part of an overpass is too low for a standard 13'6" truck to go under (usually along the shoulder).